 The King of the Waltz, Johann Strauss (the son) lived and worked in a house at this location from 1878 and died here on June 3rd, 1899

-A ceremony was held on June 6th in the very centre of Vienna at the Evangelical Church (also known as the Lutheran Stadtkirche, still going today and parts of which date back to the late 16th century).
+A funeral ceremony was held on June 6th in the very centre of Vienna at the Evangelical Church (also known as the Lutheran Stadtkirche, still going today and parts of which date back to the late 16th century).
 Various luminaries attended, including Gustav Mahler.

 Strauss was then taken to Vienna’s main cemetery (the Zentralfriedhof) and placed in an open grave, with the formal burial taking place later on June 8th.
 His last wife, Adele Strauss, died in 1930 and shares the grave with her husband.